qwertzuiopy/Libellus/README.md

 A simple DnD content viewer app.
 It uses https://www.dnd5eapi.co/ as a database and simply displays the information.
 But because making an http request every time is to slow a local copy of the database is shiped instead (Images are still downloaded though).
-The easiest way to test this app at the moment is to clone the repository and open the project in gnome builder or simply install the .flatpak file.
+The easiest way to test this app at the moment is to clone the repository and open the project in Gnome Builder.

 NOTE: This project is not finished, there will be bugs.

-If you have any suggestions or found any bugs, feel free to open an issue or a merge request!
+If you have any suggestions or found any bugs, feel free to open an issue or a merge request, help is greatly appreciated!